 A "hot" topic of recent conversations has been the weather.
-Unusually high temperatures have been hard on corn crops and on us humans.
-Storms that have uprooted trees and knocked out the power for thousands of people across the country; Baltimore was not spared.
-And it seems everyone has learned a new Spanish weather term -- derecho.
-While parts of the country are experiencing forest fires others have extreme flooding.
+Unusually high temperatures have been hard on us all.
+Storms that have uprooted trees and knocked out the power for thousands of people across the country.
+And it seems everyone has learned the Spanish weather term -- derecho.
+While parts of the country are experiencing forest fires, folks right nearby have had extreme flooding.

 Humans have always been interested in the weather, and gathering and comparing weather data is not new.
 Thomas Jefferson from 1776 to the end of his life kept consistent weather records.
 He recorded temperatures that he took twice a day, precipitation, snow, hail, and more.
 He used these records in a chapter of his only book, Notes on the State of Virginia.
 Today Monticello is a weather station of the National Weather Service.